Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Skyrmions and superconductivity

 \subsection{Effective field theory}

 Our starting point is an effective field theory for the correlated insulator.
+Such a theory is known as a non-linear sigma model; it describes the subspace of low energy states related to each other by the global $\U(2) \times \U(2)$ symmetry.
 We begin by restricting ourselves to the manifold of Chern 0 states and exclude the quantum anomalous Hall states with Chern number $\pm 2$.
 This is motivated by two considerations.
-First, since the quantum anomalous Hall states do not break any contineous symmetry --- they are $\U(2) \times \U(2)$ --- invariant, there are no low energy degrees of freedom making their effective low energy theory trivial.
+First, since the quantum anomalous Hall states do not break any contineous symmetry (they are $\U(2) \times \U(2)$ invariant), there are no low energy degrees of freedom making their effective low energy theory trivial.
 Second, these states strongly break time-reversal symmetry which is likely to suppress superconductivity.